defdefred/sshush/README.md

 @111RN3t1cWCcecTLM26gmqhcmA6wJMHu1JFuDL83JAxwc9e5XRJKVtYaG8mVkci49JWm
 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIOYzWcb+bZKh1lKsSC+G/hICMdVNthuUwJzUHwANlcty
 ```
-The updated `allowed_signers` file must be transfered to all sshush servers used by Jane to allow the administrateur to update the `authorized_keys` file related to Jane's sshush-key user.
+The updated `allowed_signers` file must be transfered to all sshush servers used by Jane to allow the administrator to update the `authorized_keys` file related to Jane's sshush-key user.
 ```
 $ for i in server3 server4
 do